mapbox/mapbox-android-demo/ISSUE_TEMPLATE.md

 <!-- Hi and thanks for using Mapbox!
 We really appreciate it.

-Before you post this ticket, please take a moment to make sure that its topic is:
-• an actual problem with this demo app
+Before you post this ticket, please take a moment to make sure that its topic is about a problem or question related to this demo app.
-• a question about how to implement Mapbox in a way that is similar to one of the app's demos

 If you have a general question/issue about implementing Mapbox, please consider: